Mines-CSCI410/project-11-autograder/README.md

 still contain an empty `setup.sh` file.

 ### Executable
-The executable should be named `JackAnalyzer`.
+The executable should be named `JackCompiler`.

 For interpreted languages, such as python, where your program cannot be built into an executable, use a bash script to call their program *passing through